 - Azure Market Organics Elderberries (I use these to make elderberry syrup)

-- If You Care Parchment Baking Sheets (this is completely frivolous – I hate tearing parchment paper)
+- If You Care Parchment Baking Paper

 - Wide Mouth Glass Gallon Jars (these are nice and thick and excellent for storing food in the pantry – also lids)

 - Organic Garden Starts (one of my favorite things to get from Azure – only available in the spring and early summer)

 Costco is a compromise in that it’s obviously not a small business, so I budget only a certain amount to this store each month.
 We have several staples we get there that are either far cheaper than Azure or not available through Azure at all.
 Right now, these are: